btbd/btbd.github.io/strangs.md

 Then the walking handler (`0x12BEF70`) is supposed to be called, but is skipped.

 The walking handler would add 90u/s to Faith's speed (if landing from free fall) and cap it at 720u/s (if the last movement state was free fall or jumping).

-(^ walking handler still needs to be reversed a little more)

 A frame where the walking handler is skipped would cause:
 - Strang after a wallboost